Back

 You need blockchain developers who understand smart contract development in Solidity or Rust.
 But more importantly, you need developers who understand the security implications of immutable code.
 A bug in a traditional web application can be patched quickly.
 A bug in a smart contract can lose millions of dollars permanently.

-This is why experienced Web3 developers command premium salaries.
+Key fact: This is why experienced Web3 developers command premium salaries.
 They're not just writing code; they're architecting financial systems that must work perfectly from day one.

 The Community Architect